How to Make Easy Sourdough Bread Recipe

 Instructions

-Stretch and Folds
+Stretch and Folds | Strengthening the Gluten

 Bulk Fermentation

-Shaping the Dough
+Shape the Dough

-• The next day check the dough by performing the poke test.
-When it passes, scrape the dough out of the bowl onto a lightly floured work surface.
-Gently shape it into a circle without deflating it.
-With lightly dusted fingers or a bench scraper, lift the top half of the dough and fold it down to the middle of the dough.
-Next, grab the bottom half of the dough and fold it up to the middle of the dough.
-Fold each side of the dough to the middle.
+- Turn out the dough on a lightly floured work surface.
+Gently stretch the dough into a circle.
+With lightly dusted fingers or a bench scraper, lift the top of the dough and fold it down to the middle of the dough.

-• After all 4 sides of the dough are folded over to meet in the middle, carefully flip the dough over so that the seams of the dough are on the bottom.
+- After all 4 sides of the dough are folded over to meet in the middle, using the bench scraper, gently flip the dough over so that the seams of the dough are on the bottom.
+To shape the loaf into a boule, using both hands, cup the loaf on the side furthest from you.

-• To shape the loaf into a boule, use both hands and cup the loaf on the side furthest from you and drag it towards you with your hands, tuck the loaf under with the edge of your hands.
+- Gently drag the dough towards you with your hands, tuck the loaf under with the edge of your hands.
 Rotate the loaf a quarter turn and do the same process.
 The seam should continue to remain on the bottom of the loaf.
+This will create tension on the top of your loaf and help with oven spring, creating a taller baked loaf.

 Score and Bake

-• Bake for 35 minutes with the lid.
-Remove the lid and bake for an additional 10 minutes.
+- Remove the lid and bake for an additional 10 minutes.

 Love your process, your photos, and your beautiful bread my friend!